LLNL/Abmarl/docs/src/gridworld.rst

    [-1,  0,  0,  0,  0,  0, -2]
    ...

-MultiGridObserver may be preferable to SingleGridObserver in simulations where there are many overlapping agents.
+:ref:`MultiGridObserver <>` may be preferable to :ref:`SingleGridObserver <>` in simulations where
+there are many overlapping agents.

 Health
 ``````

-HealthAgents track their health throughout the simulation.
+:ref:`HealthAgents <>` track their health throughout the simulation.
 Health is always bounded
 between 0 and 1.
 Agents whose health falls to 0 are marked as inactive.
 They can be given an
 initial health, which they start with at the beginning of the episode.
 Otherwise,
-their health will be a random number between 0 and 1.
+their health will be a random number between 0 and 1, as managed by the :ref:`HealthState <>`.
 Consider the following setup:

 .. code-block:: python